 Either way, moving into silence evokes an inherent dichotomy:

 And silence, diametrically opposite, is bliss.
 Silence is gold, wisdom, and the music of the gods.
-Silence is a great source of strength, says Lao Tzu.
+Silence is an excellent source of strength, says Lao Tzu.
 Becoming still is the path in meditation to unveil self-knowledge, and quietude is the serenity of our final destination.

 The German philosopher Wittgenstein discerned how words constitute limits for our experiences and how this refers to being silent.
 ‘Of which one cannot speak, thereof one must be silent.’ is Wittgenstein’s 7th proposition from the Tractatus.
-So silence is what lies beyond.
+So what lies beyond is silence.

-In a different field but a somewhat similar fashion, the American composer and music theorist John Cage stated that ‘everything we do is music’ and that ‘the material of music is sound and silence.
+In a different field but a somewhat similar fashion, the American composer and music theorist John Cage stated that ‘everything we do is music.’
+Further, he said that ‘the material of music is sound and silence.
 Integrating these is composing.’
-In John Cage’s famed 4′33″ (pronounced ‘Four minutes, thirty-three seconds’ or just ‘Four thirty-three’) listeners only hear the sounds of the environment while it is performed.
+In John Cage’s famed 4′33″ (pronounced ‘Four minutes, thirty-three seconds’ or just ‘Four thirty-three’) listeners only hear the sounds of the environment during the performance.

 The scholar James M. Fielding writes that ‘Cage’s work gives a concrete, performative reality to Wittgenstein’s early conception of language as well as the mystical revelation that lies behind it.’

 How then to Go about Moving into Silence?

 Moving into silence, quite ironically so, can cause internal noise at first.
 Because embracing stillness takes mental energy when living in a mostly noisy world that favors narcissistic extroversion.
 And diverting from the popular script entails some friction.